KrizzaX/KrizzaX/README.md

 # Hi, I'm Kris 👋

 I'm a Computer Science graduate from Hunter College with a concentration in Bioinformatics.
+I'm interested in using data and computational methods to better understand disease and support advances in healthcare.

+I currently work as a Patient Care Coordinator, where I've learned the importance of building strong relationships with patients and creating a positive experience through communication, trust, and empathy.
+Working closely with people every day has shaped the way I think about healthcare and strengthened my interest in work that connects science and technology with real patient impact.

-I'm interested in bioinformatics, computational biology, and biomedical data analysis.
-I also completed a Business Studies Certificate, which has helped me develop an interest in the business and financial side of biotechnology.
+I also completed a Business Studies Certificate and am interested in the business and financial side of biotechnology, particularly where science, data, and business come together.

-I'm especially interested in opportunities where science, data, and business overlap, including bioinformatics, biomedical data science, and biotech equity research.

 ## Technical Skills